sudoplatform-labs/protecting-cloud-storage/README.md

 # Protecting Cloud Storage
-<p style="text-indent: 25px;">*Layering E2E encryption on cloud storage services ... or ... using DIDComm with just one peer.*
+*Layering E2E encryption on cloud storage services ... or ... using DIDComm with just one peer.*
 <BR>
 <BR>
 ## Background